Minutes of the Van Wert City Council

 STREETS AND ALLEYS: No report.

-JUDICIARY AND ANNEXATION: Not present.
-Mr. Marshall has no report.
+JUDICIARY AND ANNEXATION: No report.

 PROPERTIES AND EQUIPMENT: No report.

-PARKS AND RECREATION: Not present.
-Mrs. Moore has no report.
+PARKS AND RECREATION: No report.

 ECONOMIC DEVELOPMENT: No report.

-QUESTIONS/COMMENTS FROM COUNCIL and PUBLIC:
+QUESTIONS/COMMENTS FROM COUNCIL and PUBLIC: None.

 NEW BUSINESS: None.